Construction in the state of Florida is regulated by two agencies:

 If you are looking to prepare for your Florida electrical exam, taking contractor classes could be a huge help.
 Most contractor resources include:

-Many tradesman find themselves a bit confused when faced with questions about construction accounting, balance sheets, workers compensation, employee rights, job site safety and Florida state construction law.
+Many tradesmen find themselves a bit confused when faced with questions about construction accounting, balance sheets, workers compensation, employee rights, job site safety, and Florida state construction law.

 These topics can be learned quickly.
-Studying consistently on the weeks leading up to your exam day will help you greatly.
+Studying consistently in the weeks leading up to your exam day will help you greatly.

 Practice exams and study guides breaking down everything you need to know can be found here.